ials/percepcion2/README.md

   - [Object Detection and Image Segmentation with Deep Learning on Earth Observation Data: A Review-Part I: Evolution and Recent Trends](https://www.mdpi.com/2072-4292/12/10/1667)

 - Homework:
-  - Students strat writing their second report: "Image analysis using DL"
+  - Students start writing their second report: "Image analysis using DL"

 ## Semana 14 – 7 a 11 de noviembre